What to expect:

 We know that attending a new church for the first time can be both exciting and a bit nerve wracking.
 That’s normal.
 We want you to feel at home and we hope that the information we provide here will be of help to you.

-What the fellowship is like: You’ll find our congregation is informal, open and friendly.
+What the fellowship is like at the church in Redwood Valley: You’ll find our congregation is informal, open and friendly.
 We’re theologically/Biblically conservative, and liberal in love for Christ and one another.
 (John 13:34) Attire ranges from casual to dress casual.
 The pastor has been known to wear a tie from time to time.

-We’re a small, growing, fresh start in an established neighborhood church facility.
-Almost all of us are new, and every person and family that joins us brings valuable gifts, talents and spiritual hunger to grow.
+We’re a growing congregation in an established neighborhood church facility.
+As the Lord the Spirit directs, every person and family that joins us brings valuable gifts, talents and spiritual hunger to grow.
 Every person has the opportunity to have a significant ministry impact on the church body.
-It’s an exciting, challenging time.
-We have entirely new, but very experienced, leadership.
-We even changed the name to reflect our identity and Biblical values.

 What the service is like: While we’re informal we do follow a simple order of service.
 (If you want a more formal or high service, there are several churches in the area that provide that).
 When you walk in there will be a bulletin in the foyer with the order of service, songs, scriptures, space for sermon notes, etc. It generally goes like this: